brunodrugowick/drugo-petclinic/README.md

 On this repository I developed the well-known Spring Pet Clinic application as per instructions by John Thompson on his Spring Framework 5 course on Udemy.

+## Try the latest version
+The latest stable version of this app is automatically deployed to [https://drugo-petclinic.herokuapp.com/](https://drugo-petclinic.herokuapp.com/).

 ## Running
 To run:
 ```